RanRhoads84/debgpt7.8-with-vectorDB/README.md

 debgpt -Hx resume.pdf -A 'Does this person know AI?
 To what extent?'

 # Load a directory and ask a question
-debgpt -Hx ./debian -A 'how is this package built? how many binary packages will be produced?'
+debgpt -Hx . -a 'which file implemented mapreduce? how does it work?' debgpt -Hx . -a 'teach me how to use this software.
+Is there any hidden functionality that is not written in its readme?' debgpt -Hx ./debian -A 'how is this package built? how many binary packages will be produced?'

 # Load Debian Policy (plain text) and ask a question